jl33-ai/1000-machine-learning-interview-questions/content/index.md

 > [!question] **How would you predict customer churn?**
 > `Atlassian`
-> See the answer here

 > [!question] **How would you evaluate the effectiveness of a recommender system?**
 > `Amazon`
-> See the answer here

 > [!question] **If I toss a coin 100 times, what is the likelihood that it ends up in the same spot?**
 > `Optiver, Final Round`
-> See the answer here

 > [!question] **Kev’s question**
 > `Canva`
-> See the answer here

 > [!question] **(Leetcode question)**
 > `Google`
-> See the answer here

 > [!question] **What’s the most fun way to code a Snake Game?**
 > `Jane Street`
-> See the answer here

 ---